Ganyu-Studios/stelle-music/README.md

 > Stelle is a bot created by `Ganyu Studios` to play music.

-*Stelle was created with the purpose of exploring, learning and using the possibilities offered by [`Seyfert`](https://github.com/tiramisulabs/seyfert) a new library to interact with the discord API.*
+*Stelle was created with the purpose of exploring, learning and using the possibilities offered by [`Seyfert`](https://github.com/tiramisulabs/seyfert) a new library to interact with the Discord API.*

 ![Stelle](https://i.imgur.com/cDBZPmd.png)